shes73/shes73/README.md

 ## it is what it is

-Shortly about me:
+# Shortly about me:
--
+- 22 y.o.
+NSU student (Departement of Natural Sciences, Chemistry)
+- studied at School 21 & SHIFT
--
+- work as computational chemist
+- languages I use: C/C++, Python
--
+- currently learning: Rust, C#

-My LeetCode stats:
+# My LeetCode stats:

 [![Leetcode Stats](https://leetcard.jacoblin.cool/shes73)](https://leetcode.com/shes73)

-Me stepik stats:

 <!--
 **shes73/shes73** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.